-This article is intended to synthesize 5 other articles and explain our firm’s legal position on how family companies can claim a refund for the Section 965 Deemed Repatriation Tax.
+This article explains our firm’s legal position on how family companies can claim a refund for the Section 965 Deemed Repatriation Tax.
 If you had to pay the Section 965 tax, please contact us today for a free consultation to learn how we can file an amended return to recover this tax for you.